 - Financial Issues in Divorce

 Mediation offers many benefits.
-Mediation offers parties to a divorce or other conflict the chance to sit down with a trained professional for the very specific purpose of crafting a solution that will move them one step further towards finalizing their case in court.
-Especially when children are involved, it is really very important to minimize animosity between the mother and father.
-Mediation helps set the tone for a less confrontational divorce and can help divorcing parents learn techniques to better communicate with each other in the future when its time to make decisions that affect the kids.
+Mediation offers parties the chance to sit down with a trained professional for the very specific purpose of crafting a solution that will move them one step further towards finalizing their case in court.
+Sometimes even people who want to work it out don't know where to begin on their own and need the structure of mediation.
+Mediation helps set the tone for a less confrontational case and can help people learn techniques to better communicate with each other in the future.
 A successful mediation will avoid the need for a trial (money pit!).
 Aside from fully litigated trials being extremely expensive, if your case goes to trial, you lose a certain degree of control.
 You will both be “stuck” with the decision of the judge and in all likelihood, someone will not be happy.
 Even if you feel that you can live with a judge’s decision, people are generally happier when the outcome of their case is one that was at least in part, designed by them and not forced upon them by the courts.

-Carol O’Connor Cadiz is not only a family law attorney but also received training in 2009 in divorce and custody mediation through the Mediation Training and Consultation Institute of Ann Arbor, Michigan.
+Carol O’Connor Cadiz is not only an attorney but also received training in 2009 in divorce and custody mediation through the Mediation Training and Consultation Institute of Ann Arbor, Michigan.
 She is also a certified mediator for The Court Ordered Mediation For Civil Cases Program of the Eighteenth Judicial Circuit Court in DuPage County, Illinois.
-Regardless of where in Illinois your case is filed, if you are looking for a mediator with offices in the Chicago suburban area, feel free to call the office at (888) 878-5442.
+Regardless of where in Illinois your case is filed, if you are looking for a mediator with offices in the Chicago suburban area, feel free to call us at 630 250-8813.
 Mediations are conducted in either Schaumburg (Cook County) or Itasca (DuPage County).
-Referrals are also available for mental health professionals in Oak Park who may be able to assist you with mediation if you are looking for a non-attorney